 Figure 4.2.2.3-1 depicts the AIoT architecture, using the service-based interfaces showing only the parts of the AIoT architecture for an AIOTF connects indirectly to AIoT RAN via an AMF.
 The remaining parts of the AIoT Architecture shown in Figure 4.2.2.1-1 remain unchanged.

-Figure 4.2.2.3-1: AIoT RAN - AIOT Indirect connectivity Architecture
+Figure 4.2.2.3-1: AIoT RAN - AIOTF Indirect connectivity Architecture

 Figure 4.2.2.3-2 depicts the AIoT architecture, using the reference point representation showing only the parts of the AIoT architecture for an AIOTF connects to AIoT RAN via an AMF.
 The remaining parts of the AIoT architecture shown in Figure 4.2.2.1-2 remain unchanged.

-Figure 4.2.2.3-2: AIoT RAN - AIOT Indirect connectivity Architecture in reference point representation
+Figure 4.2.2.3-2: AIoT RAN - AIOTF Indirect connectivity Architecture in reference point representation